Rightpoint/air_quality_bluetooth_le/README.md

 ## Configuring VS Code

+Go to the Plugins tab and add the official [Python plugin](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

-Get the pipenv virtual environment and set it up for VS Code.
+Next we'll get the Pipenv virtual environment and set it up for VS Code.

 ```bash
 $ pipenv --venv